eddyerburgh/jest-serializer-vue/README.md

    * `data-qa="whatever"`
    * `id="testWhatever"`
    * `class="test-whatever"`
+1. Can clear out inline functions from snapshots, or keep them but remove Istanbul's auto-inserted comments.
 1. Has an experimental feature to display JSON data stored in HTML attributes instead of `href="[object Object]"`
 1. Has much better snapshot defaults.
 1. Lets you control your snapshot formatting with an API.